Equipment Breakdown Coverage: Is It Worth Adding to Home Insurance?

 What does equipment breakdown coverage NOT cover?

 This endorsement does not cover normal wear and tear, gradual deterioration, rust, corrosion, or failures caused by poor maintenance.
 It also won't cover pre-existing damage, cosmetic issues, or items that were improperly installed.
-The failure must be sudden and accidental — not something that developed over time — for a claim to be approved.
+The failure must be sudden and accidental, not something that developed over time, for a claim to be approved.

-How much does equipment breakdown coverage cost?
+How much does equipment breakdown coverage cost in 2026?

 Does homeowners insurance cover appliance breakdowns?